uhasker/getting-things-done-in-next-js/src/chapter8/03-selecting-data.md

 select title, status from task;
 ```

-You can also select all columns:
+You can also select all columns using the `*` notation:

 ```sql
 select * from task;